nikitabhargava/MLCS_Project_2018/README.md

     for firm embeddings and uses Company_meta.pkl

     5. RankCompany.ipynb - used to create Company_meta_rank.pkl

+    After running all these scripts, the data for all the models will be copied in their respective paths mentioned above.

 # Script to generate models for stock prediction and firm embeddings -